Helping your customers understand interest rate swaps

-Right there you have two potential comparative benefits vs a fixed rate loan: floating rate loans with a swap can offer the ability to lend longer and at lower rates.
+Right there you have two potential comparative benefits compared to a fixed-rate loan: floating-rate loans with a swap can offer the ability to lend longer and at lower rates.

 The bifurcation of the customer’s financing from his or her interest rate allows for more flexibility in coming up with a custom solution to fit the project.

-Typically, there is not an option to lock in a rate at some point in the future (e.g. at the end of a construction period) with a traditional fixed rate loan.
+Typically, there is not an option to lock in a rate at some point in the future (e.g. at the end of a construction period) with a traditional fixed-rate loan.
 Usually, you would have to wait until the project is stabilized and a CO obtained before the bank would fix the rate at treasuries or FHLB plus a spread.
-Additionally, with a forward starting swap, you can lock in that rate at the time the construction loan is closed.
-We see a large number of borrowers take advantage of this flexibility.
+With a forward starting swap, you can lock in that rate at the time the construction loan is closed.
+We see many borrowers take advantage of this flexibility.

-What could be considered one of the biggest advantages of an interest rate swap compared to a fixed rate loan?
+What is one of the biggest advantages of an interest rate swap compared to a fixed-rate loan?

-Perhaps the biggest comparative advantage between a swap and a fixed rate loan has to do with prepayment.
+One of the biggest comparative advantages between a swap and a fixed-rate loan has to do with prepayment.
 This is where swaps had gotten the short end of the proverbial stick because we’ve experienced a period of extremely low interest rates over the last decade and a half.

 An interest rate swap will have value — positive or negative — depending on where the swap rate is relative to the current market swap rate for its remaining term; or it’s replacement rate.

 As the forward curve dropped over the last 15 years, swaps that were done in the mid-2000s took on liability positions.
 If a borrower wanted to refinance or sell their underlying asset, thus paying off their loans, they would be faced with these swap liabilities.
 That has translated into many borrowers, with long memories, being opposed to doing swaps.
 It is important to understand how very different today’s rate environment is from the mid-2000s.